Student Guide to PASS

 How do I know if I'm taking a course that supported by PASS?

-If you are enrolled in a course that has P.A.S.S., you faculty and peer leader will introduce themselves at the beginning of the semester.
+If you are enrolled in a course that has PASS your faculty and peer leader will introduce themselves at the beginning of the semester.
 Your peer leader will also invite you to his/her study sessions at the beginning of each class, and will let you know the locations, times, and days of the sessions.

 It is recommended that you still go to one session a week depending on your schedule.
 You peer leader will try to schedule the study sessions at times that is convenient for majority of the students to attend per week.

 What if a PASS session begins 10 minutes before I get out of class?

 You can still come!
 PASS is a voluntary program.
 If you are late, you can still get something out of the session during the time that you are there.